 Social media has become an integral part of our daily lives.
 We use social platforms to be informed, entertained, connect with new people, find new business partners, and join communities that pique our interest.

 The power of connection made available via social networks is incredible, so it’s no surprise that you may be wondering how you can create your own social network like Facebook.

-- What a social media network is
+First, let’s explore what a social media network is.

 What is a social media network?

 A social media network is essentially a digital tool that allows users to quickly create and share content such as videos, blog links, event announcements, photos, and livestreams with the public across the web and mobile.

 Anyone can sign up for a social media account and they can use their account to share whatever content they choose to, and the content they share reaches anyone who visits their page or profile.